kestra-io/docs/blogs/2023-02-23-techniques-kafka-streams-developer.md

 ---
-title: "Six Techniques You Should Know as a Kafka Streams Developer"
+title: "Techniques You Should Know as a Kafka Streams Developer"
 description: Discover tips and clever techniques that will help you build resilient and distributed applications
-date: 2022-06-27T10:00:00
+date: 2023-02-23T08:00:00
 layout: BlogsPost
 author:
   name: Ludovic Dehon
   image: "ldehon"
   twitter: "@tchiotludo"
-image: /blogs/2022-06-28-tips-kafka-streams-distributed.jpg
+image: /blogs/2023-02-23-techniques-kafka-streams-developer.jpg
-draft: true
 ---